 top of page

 BlackWOOD project aims at developing renewable superblack materials for advanced light management.
-In the project, we use wood and minimal loads of light-absorbing particles to prepare biohybrids whose structures are optimized to yield materials with light reflection below 0.5% after their carbonization.
-This will enable new applications of wood in laser beam management, optical sensors, and many others.
+In the project, we use a simple combination of controlled delignification and carbonization to produce wood materials with light reflection below 0.4%, reaching superblack levels.
+Our process is guided by computational methods thus allowing a by-design approach to control the wood microstructure after carbonization.
+This enables new applications of wood in laser beam management, optical sensors, and many others.

 Main results

-• We have developed a processing framework that combines controlled delignification with controlled carbonization and thus can manipulate the wood microstructure to a great extent inducing the growth of carbon nanopyramids.
+• We have developed a processing framework that combines controlled delignification with controlled carbonization and thus can manipulate the wood microstructure to a great extent inducing the growth of carbon nanopyramids directly from wood.

-• In subsequent effort we were able to reconfigure wood by manipulating lignin content and allocation in wood, which enabled the growth of carbon microneedles.
+• In subsequent effort we were able to reconfigure wood by manipulating lignin content and allocation in wood using NaClO2, which enabled the growth of carbon microneedles that are light absorptive and electrically conductive.

-• Expansion of light absorption ability from UV-Vis to IR and microwave region, in a single material.
+• This allowed the expansion of light absorption ability from UV-Vis to IR and microwave region, in a single material.

 Research Project Managers